Below are some handy tips to try if you encounter an error with Scripta. If the error still cannot be resolved, please email email@example.com.

 - If the overlapping timecodes have been successfully fixed, the task should now be in Completed status.

-Segments in Scripta must be at least 1 second and no longer than 3600 seconds.
+Segments in Scripta must be at least 0.7 seconds and no longer than 3,600 seconds.
 If any segments in your transcript break this rule, an error message will appear when you try to submit the task.
 Note that there are 1,000 milliseconds in one second.

 Community Portal issues